Powerlearnproject/se-day1-assignment-Mal-Raven/README.md

 Identify and describe at least three key milestones in the evolution of software engineering.
 Answer: 1- Development of Programming Languages: This was led by the development of Fortran by IBM in the year 1957
-        2- The Rise of Agile Methodologies:The Agile Manifesto was published in 2001 and formalized a new approach to software development that emphasizes flexibility,                 collaboration, and customer-centricity
+        2- The Rise of Agile Methodologies:The Agile Manifesto was published in 2001 and formalized a new approach to software                     development that emphasizes flexibility, collaboration and customer-centricity
         3- Establishment of Software Engineering as a discpline: In the 1960s "software engineering" was recognized as a discipline as             a result of the need for a structured approach to software development

 List and briefly explain the phases of the Software Development Life Cycle.
 Answer: -Requirements: Collecting and recording user needs and system specifications.